Welcome back to the blogosphere!

 Then in November came the time to cross the Atlantic heading to Brazil.

-The whole crew had sparkling eyes: we arrived to Brazil “um país tropical abençoado por Deus e bonito por natureza …”.
-I spent almost two months here and the main ingredients were fun, sun, beach, music, new discoveries, and again fun and beach, evenly scattered in Rio, Salvador, Ilheus, Buzios, Ilha Grande and Ilhabela.
+The whole crew had sparkling eyes: we arrived in Brazil “um país tropical abençoado por Deus e bonito por natureza …“.
+I spent almost two months here, and the main ingredients were fun, sun, beach, music, discoveries, and again fun and beach, evenly scattered in Rio, Salvador, Ilheus, Buzios, Ilha Grande and Ilhabela.

 Life on board